HecSky/IC_IndvProj/README.md

 ## Description

-This project studied a framework on high frequency trading on Bitcoin-TUSD on Binance, and this is the code of the implementation of this project.
+A framework for high-frequency trading, and this is the code of the implementation of the project.

 ## Code guide